 Ahrefs Keyword Explorer: Very similar to the above two tools.
 The choice comes down to which one you’re most comfortable using.
 Check out this story if you’re using Ahrefs to help you plan your keywords.

 With the above you will have a list of keywords that can help grow your qualified traffic.
-In the next blog in this series, we will share ideas on how to optimise on page for these keywords.
+In the next blog in this series, we will share ideas on how to optimize the page for these keywords.
 In the meantime, we’d love to hear about tips and tools that come into play for your SEO strategy.
 Email email@example.com for ideas.